The Owl House: LGBTQ+ representation

-The Owl House has been praised for featuring several characters who are LGBTQ+, in particular the romance between the characters of Luz Noceda and Amity Blight.
+The Owl House has been praised for featuring several LGBTQ+ characters, particularly the romance between Luz Noceda and Amity Blight.
 Series creator Dana Terrace first implied a romance between the two on July 7, 2020, when responding to a fan who posted a screenshot from the upcoming episode "Enchanting Grom Fright" on Twitter, which showed Amity putting her hands on Luz's shoulders and looking into her eyes.
 Claiming "there is no heterosexual explanation" for Amity's action, Terrace responded, "there really isn't".
 On August 8, 2020, the episode, written by Lee Knox Ostertag, aired, and it featured a scene in which Luz and Amity dance together while casting spells to defeat "Grom", a demon that manifests as their deepest fears.
 The animation supervisor for the show, Spencer Wan, referred to their intimate dance as "the gay thing" and the first time he got to "do anything even remotely queer".

 On September 2, 2020, during a Reddit AMA, Dana Terrace confirmed that Amity is intended to be a lesbian and that Luz is bisexual.
 The two girls represent Disney's second animated LGBTQ+ characters after Sheriff Blubs and Deputy Durland in Gravity Falls, and the first to be unambiguously portrayed as such.
 In the episode "Understanding Willow", one of the main characters, Willow Park, is shown to have two dads.
 Some noted that the beginning of the show's second season, which began airing in 2021, continued to build out the relationship between Amity and Luz, with Luz reciprocating Amity's feelings at the end of "Escaping Expulsion" and both blushing at each other.
 Others praised Amity's character evolving outside her "relationship with Luz".

 The series was nominated for a GLAAD Media Award for Outstanding Kids and Family Programming in 2021 and won a Peabody Award for "...giving queer kids a welcome template...to explore their own budding creative energies."